joboog/r2ogs6/JOSS/paper.md

 Furthermore, since `R` is a popular language in the field of data science with many powerful packages for data analysis and visualisation, e. g. `dplyr` [@r-dplyr] and `ggplot2` [@r-ggplot2], it's a natural choice for processing data generated by simulation tools such as `OpenGeoSys 6`.
 Especially, `r2ogs6` can facilitate the calibration of `OpenGeoSys 6` models due to the implemented functions to design ensemble runs as well the available `R` functions and packages for modeling such as  `lhs` [@lhs], `mlrBO` [@mlrMBO].
 For `R` users who do not have a lot of (or any) experience with, yet an interest in environmental and geoscientific sub--surface simulations, `r2ogs6` provides a good starting point.
-Utilizing `r2ogs6`, users can easily set up their first `OpenGeoSys 6` simulations by choosing one of numerous provided benchmark files.
+Utilizing `r2ogs6`, users can easily set up their first `OpenGeoSys 6` simulations by choosing one of the provided benchmark files.
 Moreover, with `R` scripts and `R--Markdown` or `JupyteR` notebooks, modeling workflows can easily be documented, published and shared with peers.

-`r2ogs6` was designed to be used by domain researchers, data scientists and students working with `OpenGeoSys 6`.
-It has already been applied in [@heinrich:2021], where its ensemble functionality was tested utilizing the `OpenGeoSys 6` Theis' problem benchmark files [@benchmark-theis-problem; @benchmark-theis-solution].
+`r2ogs6` has already been applied in [@heinrich:2021], where its ensemble functionality was tested utilizing the `OpenGeoSys 6` Theis' problem benchmark files [@benchmark-theis-problem; @benchmark-theis-solution]; or to calibrate groundwater flow models [@Boog2021].
-In an ongoing research project, `r2ogs6` is used to enable the calibration of large-scale groundwater flow models [@Boog2021].

 # Package Structure